andreeyka/postgres-fastmcp/README.md

 - Each endpoint can have different transport types
 - Tools always prefixed with server name

+**Note:** Currently, MCP tools do not use streaming.
+Streamable-HTTP transport is available for future use and protocol-level streaming support.

 ### Tool Prefixes

 Tool prefixes are automatically added based on the server name to prevent conflicts when multiple MCP servers are connected to a single agent.